You can perform the following to restore data on NAS shares:

 Cold snapshot restore

-To start a restore of cold snapshots, you must first initiate a defreeze operation, in which Phoenix retrieves your data from archival storage.
-This data is considered as thawed and is available for restore.
-After thawing the data, Phoenix sends an email informing you about the availability of your data and about the duration for which your data remains available.
-After you receive this email, you can restore the thawed data.
+Cold snapshots are point-in-time copies of backup data older than 15 days.
+These snapshots are stored in the Amazon Glacier Deep Archive.
+To restore data from cold snapshots, data needs to be first retrieved from Amazon Glacier Deep Archive before a restore can be triggered.
+This process is called defreeze/retrieve.
+The retrieved data is considered as thawed and is available for restore.
+After your data is thawed, Phoenix sends an email informing you about the availability of your data, and also the duration for which your data remains available.
+After you receive this email, you can restore this thawed data.

 To locate Cold snapshots, expand Cold in the Restore Data window.